Interactive Digital Media Tax Credit

 The credit is calculated as 17.5% of eligible salary and wages incurred in the tax year.

-Budget 2017 Update proposes to amend the IDMTC program to:
+Budget 2017 Update amended the IDMTC program to:

 Allow eligible business corporations participating in the Small Business Venture Capital Program to claim the credit for tax years that end on or after February 22, 2017.